Links on Android Authority may earn us a commission. Learn more.

 Depending on what device the person you want to call is using, they may already have these apps installed.
 In that case, if you can talk them the set-up process over the phone, you’re good to go!

-If the other person doesn’t have any of those apps however, or if they are unsure how to use them even with your instruction, you may need to handle the setup yourself.
+If the other person doesn’t have any of those apps however, or if they are unsure how to set up a conference call even with your instruction, you may need to handle the setup yourself.
 In that case, you can get them to post the hardware to you, then install the software on their behalf.
 This does incur a small hygiene risk, but you can mitigate this by following our guide to cleaning a phone or tablet.
 If they are unable to get to a post office or post the device through your letterbox, you could instead buy them something new and have it delivered to them.

 This means buying something new for a single purpose, but the good news is that you can get plenty of devices for under $200 or even less!
-Check out our guides here:
+Check out our guides to the best cheap Android tablets, laptops, or phones.

 When installing the video conferencing software, take this opportunity to also install either TeamViewer or Splashtop Remote.
 This will give you the ability to remote access the device and control it on the owner’s behalf.
 If your loved one isn’t able to launch the app themselves, or if they are prone to running into difficulties, you can offer assistance without leaving your home.